Diet and cancer: What we know and what we don’t

-A food could theoretically impact our risk of cancer only if it causes a tangible change within our body that would promote an environment that is conducive to a cell becoming cancerous.
+A food could theoretically increase our risk of cancer if it causes a tangible change within the body that promotes an environment conducive to a cell becoming cancerous.

-The following mechanisms describe how foods could generally cause cancer:
+The following mechanisms describe how foods could possibly cause cancer:

-- The food and/or cooking process could contain a carcinogen or chemical that can damage our cells or a part of the body.
+- The food and/or cooking process could contain or produce a carcinogen that damages our cells or a part of the body.
 This repetitive damage could eventually leave this area more prone to cancer (much like repeated injury from cigarette smoke in the lining of the lungs).

-- The food or cooking technique could contain a chemical or free radical that damages DNA, which can lead to the expression or mutations of genes that promote cellular replication, growth, and eventually cancer.
+- The food or cooking technique could contain/produce a chemical or free radical that damages DNA, which could lead to the expression or mutations of genes that promote unchecked cellular replication, growth, and eventually cancer.

 Vegetable oils: What we know and what we don’t